 - Recruiting members

-By bringing other people in to do their own home events, you can likewise make a percentage from their sales.
-If your recruits bring in even more people, you can additionally gain a percentage of their sales as well, several degrees deep.
+By involving others to host their home events, you can also earn a percentage from their sales.
+Furthermore, if your recruits bring in more people, you can additionally earn a percentage from their sales as well, going several levels deep.

-This is the main reason why some will say that Tupperware is a pyramid scheme…
+This is the primary reason why some claim that Tupperware is a pyramid scheme…

-But as discussed earlier, it’s not because recruiting new sales representatives is not the only way to make money with MLM.
+However, as discussed earlier, recruiting new sales representatives is not the only way to earn money with MLM.
+Unsurprisingly, you will earn much more from recruiting than from selling.
+Recruiting can help generate passive income.

-That said, let’s see how you can join and how much it will cost you to become a member in the next part of my Tupperware MLM review.
+That being said, let’s explore how you can join and the membership costs in the next part of my Tupperware MLM review.

 Related Review: Is Primerica a Pyramid Scheme?